pulumi/pulumi/docs/overview.md

 3. Creating a custom stateless service, `VotingService`, that encapsulates cloud resources and exports a `vote` API.
 4. Registering a function that runs in response to database updates using "reactive" APIs.

+Let's quickly look at two slight variants of this same code.

+First, we could have written this without a `VotingService` whatsoever.
+Although real code tends to be complex and encapsulation of resources and state encourages this sort of organization, we can simply do it entirely with Functions:

+    var mu = require("mu");

+    var votes = new mu.Table();
+    var voteCounts = new mu.Table();

+    // Create a HTTP endpoint Service that receives votes from an API: var voteAPI = new mu.HTTPGateway();
+    voteAPI.post("/vote", (req, res) => {
+        votes.push({ color: req.info.color, count: 1 });
+    });

+    // Keep our aggregated counts up-to-date:
+    votes.forEach(vote => {
+        voteCounts.updateIncrement(vote.color, vote.count);
+    });

+This makes for nice "minimal code" demos.
+Defining a class helps to encapsulate resources and logic, but has another benfit.
+This brings us to our second variant, which is to "multi-instance" our service.

+Imagine that we want to offer voting for each of the 50 states.
+We can simply create many `VotingService`s:

+    var mu = require("mu");

+    // Create a HTTP endpoint Service that receives votes from an API: var voteAPI = new mu.HTTPGateway();

+    for (var state of [ "AL", "AK", ...
+"WI", "WY" ]) {
+        var votingService = new VotingService();
+        voteAPI.register(`/${state}`, votingService);
+    }

+    // VotingService is unchanged from above.

+Instead of a single `/vote` endpoint, there will now be endpoints for each of the 50 states -- `/vote/AL`, `/vote/AK`, ..., `/vote/WI`, and `/vote/WY` -- each with its own votes and voteCounts tables.
+Notice that we didn't even have to change the definition of `VotingService` to do this.
+Of course, we may want to, in order to perform state-specific logic, name its internal resources to have state prefixes in their names, and so on.
+But this demonstrates the power of reusability when we define Services in the manner shown above.

 ## A Teardown

 Although a developer wrote very simple code in the introductory example, there is a fair bit of machinery behind making